Skin Cancer Prevention

 According to the American Academy of Dermatology, over 3.5 million nonmelanoma skin cancers in over 2 million individuals are diagnosed each year in the United States alone.
 By 2015, it is projected that one in 50 Americans will develop melanoma during the course of a lifetime.

-Dr. Glenn Goldberg offers unparalleled surgical procedures to address skin cancers, such as the Mohs surgery.
+At our Laguna Beach dermatology office, Dr. Glenn Goldberg offers unparalleled surgical procedures to address skin cancers, such as the Mohs surgery.
 However, at Coast Dermatology and Laser Surgery Center, we encourage preventative methods to avoid the need for skin cancer surgery.

 Ultraviolet (UV) rays reflect off of surfaces including water, cement, sand, and snow.
 As a result, it is crucial to protect yourself from UV radiation throughout every season, not just the summer.
 Typically, the hours of 10am and 4pm yield the greatest UV exposure outdoors in the continental United States.

 Some recommendations from the Centers for Disease Control and Prevention for UV radiation protection include:

 - Wear clothing that covers your whole body, including arms and legs

 - Wear a hat to shield the face, head, ears, and neck